Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 2- Hydrate yourself.

 3- Exercise regularly.
-Exercise while anemia might be risky.
+Exercise with anemia might be risky.
 If you overdo it, you may increase your symptoms.
 If you consume too little, you will miss benefits such as energy, lower stress, and a higher general quality of life.

 5- If you are emotionally strained and struggle with forgiveness, anger, or have chronic anxiety, these things will deplete and fatigue your spleen and liver.
 So, make sure you schedule time for relaxation.
 Try to recharge your body by relieving stress.